With summer on the way, it could be time to move that home office outside. Here are the best tips to enjoy work away from the desk.

 If you are working with electronics, consider glare on your laptop and other factors that may make it harder for you to accomplish your tasks.

 If you are working in your backyard, it can be easy to create the perfect set up.
+You can even include a battery powered air conditioner to keep you cool on hot days.

 However, if you plan to go elsewhere, you may want to scope out the spot before you go there for the day.